Summertime Ball

-Capital's Summertime Ball is a mini-festival in London, held on either first or second Saturday or Sunday of June by the radio station Capital.
+Capital's Summertime Ball is a mini-festival in London, usually held on either first or second Saturday or Sunday of June by the radio station Capital.
 The first ball was at Emirates Stadium in 2009, and it has since been held at Wembley Stadium.
 The 2020 Summertime Ball was to be held at the Tottenham Hotspur Stadium because Wembley was due to host games of Euro 2020, but was eventually cancelled due to the COVID-19 pandemic.
+The concert is subsequently shown on ITV1 and ITVX as best bits from the event.

+History

 The event is promoted and broadcast by the Capital network.
 There have been five different sponsors since its first event.
 From 2012 until 2018, Vodafone UK was the sponsor.
 In 2009, Barclaycard sponsored the ball.
-In 2010 ASOS.com sponsored the event, with Starbucks sponsoring the event in 2011, Apple Music sponsoring the event in 2019 and Barclaycard once again sponsoring the event in 2022 since sponsoring the 2009 event.
+In 2010 ASOS.com sponsored the event, with Starbucks sponsoring the event in 2011, Apple Music sponsoring the event in 2019 and Barclaycard once again sponsoring the event from 2022 onwards since sponsoring the 2009 event.

+Event by year

 2009

-Kelly Clarkson, Leona Lewis and Akon were the headline acts for the first ever Summertime Ball.
-Blue and Katy Perry were the supporting headliners.